EdwinMLara/SAI/backend/docs/Logging.md

-# Logging with Winston / Registro de logs con Winston
+# Logging Documentation

 ### Overview

-This project uses [Winston](https://github.com/winstonjs/winston) as the logging library to manage logs effectively across different environments (development, production).
+This project uses [winston](https://github.com/winstonjs/winston) as the logging library to manage logs effectively across different environments (development, production).
 Below is a guide to understanding the configuration and usage.

 ### Configuration